bcgov/gwells/README.md

 docker-compose exec backend python manage.py import_licences
 ```

+There is a cronjob on OpenShift which pulls in license data from the Water Rights Licences dataset in the BC Data Catologue every morning.
+Import_licences.py then empties and rebuilds the well_licences table in the db.

 ### Making pull requests

 Pull requests made from branches in the bcgov/gwells repo will kick off a dev pipeline, which runs tests and deploys a preview environment containing your changes.
 The pull request page will update when the environment is deployed and mandatory checks (unit tests, etc.) pass or fail.